ff6347/gestalten-in-code/projects/find-your-way/index.md

 ---

 The second attempt for an analogue algorithm, was more accurate on the description to obtain a similar result of the previously choosen work.

-Even it was explained very well, most of the people draw something out of my expectations.
+Even if the instructions to be performed have been written more clearly, most of the results were out of every expectation.
 The purpose wasn't to create a text that scares the reader or makes him think too much for concluding an action.
 For that reason it was really important to phrase the instruction clear to prevent any misunderstandings.

 While looking on different drawings, it is recognizable that every person gives a different touch and express them self in different ways by just using a circle and a line.
 The choice of the material was free, which also included objects.
-The interesting thing about the output was set by the different visual tension giving from a circle and a line to create some sort of grid.

-The problems for creating my expectation for this work, was more on getting the people covering the whole paper.
+The interesting thing about the output was set by the different visual tension giving from a circle and a line to create a grid.
+The problems, instaed, was to cover the entire surface for each algorithm performed.

 ## Algorithm part 3.